raj-arun/dsnd_disaster_response_project/README.md

 ## Project Motivation

-In this project, I apply skills I learned in Data Engineering Section to analyze disaster data from Figure Eight to build a ML model to classify disaster messages.
+In this project, I apply skills I learned in Data Engineering Section to analyze disaster data from Figure Eight to build a Classifier model to classify disaster messages.

 ## Process Flow
   - Clean and Store the Data (process_data.py)